 |

-A $60 entry fee per participant will be added to each chapters Texas FFA Convention invoice.
+A $60 entry fee for those applications advancing to the interview round of the competition will be added to each chapters Texas FFA Convention invoice the week following the Texas FFA State Degree Check.

 |